shunsuke-sato/two_band_model/README.md

-# PANDA: PArabolic two-band model for Nonlinear Dynamics of electrons And fields
+# PANDA: Parabolic two-band model Analyzer for Nonlinear electron Dynamics in Attosecond phenomena

 - [Overview](#overview)
 - [License](#license)

 ## Overview

-PANDA is an open-source computer program for calculations of electron dynamics and light-matter interactions.
-It is based on a parabolic two-band model for electron dynamics and the Maxwell equation for field propagation.
+PANDA (Parabolic two-band model Analyzer for Nonlinear electron Dynamics in Attosecond phenomena) is an open-source computer program for calculations of electron dynamics and light-matter interactions.
+It is based on a parabolic two-band model for electron structure and dynamics.

 ## License